In reply to my article Will a young Muslim woman miss out on marriage by not dating and having relationships? someone wrote:

-Regarding peak attractiveness, here is a chart from the dating site OkCupid, which has a large database of data regarding dating and relationships.
+Regarding peak attractiveness, here is a chart from the dating site OkCupid, which has a large database of statistics regarding dating and relationships.
 You can say it is unfair, but this is life.
 In fact according to them the peak is at 21, not even 25:

 The wife material part is certainly sexist, if by that you mean treating women differently compared with men, acknowledging the evolutionary differences between them.
 It is not sexist if by that you mean there is something morally wrong with it.
 Men have an evolutionary instinct to prefer young, sexually inexperienced women.
 You are free to dislike this preference of men, but disliking it is not going to change men’s genetic code so that they start to prefer older or sexually experienced women.
 In the same way, a man may dislike the fact that many women find successful men attractive, while they find romantic men who have no degrees, no jobs, no money and live in their parents’ basement highly unattractive.
 A man can dislike these things and say it is discrimination against men, why should they be judged by their success instead of their innate qualities?
 A woman too, can say it is discrimination that she should be judged by her beauty and youth instead of her innate qualities.
 But in both cases, it is our evolutionary instincts telling us to prefer members of the opposite sex who are most likely to give us successful relationships, families and offspring.